HakujouRyu/Data-Structures/README.md

-# Data-Structures
+#Q: What is this?

-Data Structures in multiple languages
+A: Simply a growing collection of random problems across platforms in a multitude of languages